franzflasch/gcc-build-tools/README.md

 To build a toolchain, you will need to do the following:

-A Linux distribution (the script has been tested on Debian Stretch/Buster) Core developer packages
+A Linux distribution (the script has been tested on Debian Buster and Ubuntu 20.04) Core developer packages
-+ For Debian 9 or 10:
++ For Debian 10 or Ubuntu 20.04:
 ```bash
 sudo apt install -y wget build-essential make gawk git subversion texinfo autoconf autopoint pkg-config gettext txt2man liblzma-dev libssl-dev libz-dev flex bison libexpat1-dev rsync
 ```